luizcoro/trackerjs/README.md

 VIDEOSTART,
 VIDEOSTOP.

-The library also calls third libraries built-in code to get others informations like the used browser, user ip, url and an unique fingerprint based on fingerprint.js.
+The library also calls third libraries built-in code to get others information like the used browser, user ip, url and an unique fingerprint based on fingerprint.js.

 To use in another website the code must be changed.